ShinPurinn/delicious-culinary/README.md

 *Due to us fetching all the datas from spoonacular, we are not responsible for any recipe error, long time loading the list, and image not loading or image slowly load.
 We are also no responsible for any false recipe and misinformation in the recipe.
 ** we are also using the free plan, so we can't complain.

+## This Project is being hosted for free in vercel

+Visit https://vercel.com/ for more info
+Or read the documentation here https://vercel.com/docs

 ## This Project use React